ntgovernment/design-tokens-ntgcentral/THEME-CREATION-GUIDE.md

-# NT Government Central Bootstrap Theme Creation Guide
+# NTG Central Bootstrap Theme Creation Guide

 This guide will walk you through creating a Bootstrap theme based on your NTG Central design tokens that can be used in a React application with theme switching capabilities.